NCTraCSIDSci/macrovisits/README.md

 ## Important Notes

-This code was developed on N3C OMOP data from 75 sites. **Performance in other OMOP systems is not guaranteed.** When applying to new data:
+This code was developed on N3C OMOP data from approximately 75 sites over 2022 and 2023.  **Performance in other OMOP systems is not guaranteed.** When applying to new data:

 - Compare microvisit and macrovisit statistics to assess reasonable distributions
 - Review sample macrovisits across sites for plausibility